 Learn modern and attractive options for updating electrical outlets and light switches like screwless wall plates, built-in nightlights, and USB chargers.

 In the past seven years since we bought this house, we’ve made many changes.
 Some were very obvious, like new hardwoods throughout the first floor.
 Other changes have been a bit more subtle, but they all add up to the overall feeling of a completely renovated modern home that functions well for our family.
 Today I’m going to talk about one of those subtle touches that makes a big difference: updated light switches and outlets.

-Updating Builder-Grade Switches and Outlets with Legrand
+Updating Builder-Grade Switches and Electrical Outlets

-Along with the other dated finishes, when we bought the house it still had the original almond-colored builder switches and outlets from the 1980s.
+Along with the other dated finishes, when we bought the house, it still had the original almond-colored builder switches and outlets from the 1980s.
 They were chipped and had cover plates that had been sponge painted to match the walls.

 Updating the Look